reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-12-v2.md

     > **Important**: Make sure the file has that exact name.
 Rename the file after copying it if necessary.

-#### Task 3: Create hosts file entry
+### Task 3: Create hosts file entry

 In earlier versions of this lab, the FQDN would be used as the value from the **GatewayHostName** in the device connectionstring, however the test x509 certificate generated by the current versions of the test scripts no longer supports this.
 Instead, only the hostname is used and an entry must be created in the local machine's **hosts** file to resolve the hostname to an IP Address.

-Complete the following steps to add the required entry to the hosts file.
+In this task, you will add the required entry to the hosts file.

 1. Open Visual Studio Code.